leomazuran/face-recognition-/README.md

 ############## getandtrain.py#####################
 This project is intended for recognize face using haar cascade clasifier provided from: https://github.com/opencv/opencv/tree/master/data/haarcascades.
 When the user starts the program it will be greeted with a user and id.
+After user inputs data it will start up the local webcam.
 There is no validator for the inputs so make sure that there is no duplicate ids in the txt database.
 (I will patch this so that users dont put duplicate names and ids in the input and get inaccurate results in the future) All images are save to a specified folder after user esc the program.
 It will taking images of the recipient and will convert each images to a Local Binary Pattern Histogram and save it into a Dataset.
 #############facerec.py######################
 when starting up, the user will load the Dataset file and start up the computers local webcam.
-Using the haar cascade clasifier it will search for a face and find covert it to a LBP histogram and compare it to the dataset.
-It will look for the closest related histogram associated with it and print out the id from the dataset and search for the user in the database text file.
+Using the haar cascade clasifier it will search for a face.
+When face is found, it will covert it to a LBP histogram and compare it to the dataset.
+It will look for the closest related histogram associated with it and print out the id from the dataset and search for the user in the database text file. (this is not any threshold so it will find any image to assocaite with, will fix it in the next update)
 Visit this site to view a demo of this python program: https://www.youtube.com/watch?v=Bjz2lmWh0ws